MarginaliaSearch/www.marginalia.nu/content/log/A_122_dead_websites/index.md

 As some of the work planned for Marginalia Search this year has been progressing a bit faster than anticipated, there was time to implement an unplanned change.

-A system for detecting when servers are online,  to avoid serving dead links and improve data quality, and for detecting when websites have significant changes including ownership changes.
+This post details the implementation of a system for detecting when servers are online,  to avoid serving dead links and improve data quality, and for detecting when websites have significant changes including ownership transfers and parking.

 This is a somewhat long post detailing this implementation in possibly too much details.
 # Table Of Contents